lesniakl/goit-react-hw-03-phonebook/README.md

-# SimplePhonebook app
+# SimplePhonebook app v2

 This is a React app built using
 [Create React App](https://github.com/facebook/create-react-app) as a part of GoIT course.
-It allows you to save phone numbers together with names.
+It allows you to save phone numbers together with names and store them in your browser's local storage.

 ## Features